 Being unable to stop or control worry

-Some people also experience panic attacks (also known as anxiety attacks).
-These episodes can lead to symptoms similar to a heart attack, such as chest pain and a racing heartbeat.
-During a panic attack, you might feel “out of control” and have a sense of impending doom, like something terrible is about to happen.
+Some people also experience panic attacks.
+These episodes can lead to symptoms like chest pain and a racing heartbeat.
+During a panic attack, you might feel “out of control.”
+You might also have a sense of impending doom, like something terrible is about to happen.

 If you’re in immediate danger or need urgent help, call 911.
-If you’d like to talk to a trained crisis responder, click here.
+You can also talk to a trained crisis responder.

-Noticing when you’re caught up in worries or fears that aren’t grounded in reality can help you free yourself from unhelpful thought spirals.
+Sometimes, we get caught up in worries or fears that aren’t grounded in reality.
+Learning to recognize that can help you free yourself from unhelpful thoughts.

-Even a quick, 5-minute mindfulness practice can go a long way to helping you calm down and manage worry.
+A quick, 5-minute mindfulness practice can help you calm down and manage worry.

 Even just going for a walk can go a long way to help you return to a calm state of mind.